Compressible Navier-Stokes Flow in Schr\"odinger-Type Variables: Introduction

 A second motivation comes from quantum and quantum-inspired approaches to nonlinear partial differential equations (PDEs).
-Because quantum operations are linear and quantum measurement returns limited classical information, nonlinear field equations are often recast before either evolution or readout.
-Existing quantum-fluid work includes algorithms for targeted fluid benchmarks and nonlinear dissipative systems \cite{Gaitan2020_quantum_ns,Liu2021_dissipative_nonlinear_quantum,Oz2022_burgers_quantum,Pfeffer2022_quantum_reservoir_convection}, quantum lattice-Boltzmann algorithms for streamfunction-vorticity formulations of incompressible NS flow \cite{Budinski2022_quantum_nse}, hybrid variational methods for nonlinear Schr\"odinger--Poisson dynamics \cite{MoczSzasz2021_quantum_cosmo}, Madelung-type hydrodynamic reformulations and their quantum-walk implementations \cite{Madelung1927,Zylberman2022_madelung_hydro}, and quantum-inspired matrix-product-state compression of Vlasov--Poisson dynamics \cite{YeLoureiro2022_mps_vlasov}.
+Because quantum operations are linear and quantum measurement returns limited classical information, nonlinear field equations are often recast before either evolution or readout, i.e., before extracting classical observables or statistics from the encoded quantum state.
+Existing quantum-fluid work includes algorithms for targeted fluid benchmarks and nonlinear dissipative systems \cite{Gaitan2020_quantum_ns,Liu2021_dissipative_nonlinear_quantum,Oz2022_burgers_quantum,Pfeffer2022_quantum_reservoir_convection}, quantum lattice-Boltzmann algorithms for streamfunction-vorticity formulations of incompressible NS flow \cite{Budinski2022_quantum_nse}, hybrid variational methods for nonlinear Schr\"odinger--Poisson dynamics \cite{MoczSzasz2021_quantum_cosmo}, Madelung-type hydrodynamic reformulations, including geometric studies of the Madelung transform and quantum-walk implementations \cite{Madelung1927,KhesinMisiolekModin2018_geometric_madelung,Zylberman2022_madelung_hydro}, and quantum-inspired matrix-product-state compression of Vlasov--Poisson dynamics \cite{YeLoureiro2022_mps_vlasov}.
 Particularly relevant to the present paper, Meng and Yang \cite{MengYang2023_hydrodynamic_schrodinger} derive a hydrodynamic Schr\"odinger equation (HSE) by generalizing the Madelung transform to a two-component wave function for compressible or incompressible flows with finite vorticity and dissipation.
 Their quantum algorithm and turbulence tests focus on the incompressible Schr\"odinger flow, which resembles viscous turbulence in some structures and statistics but is not an exact NS reformulation.
 Closest in algebraic strategy, Uchida et al. \cite{Uchida2024_Burgers_quantum} use the Cole--Hopf transformation to map Burgers turbulence to a heat equation for the transformed field, and then extract selected velocity statistics from the quantum state under a perturbative readout approximation.
 Complementary hardware studies show that central moments and structure functions of amplitude-encoded velocity fields can be measured without full state tomography \cite{Goldack2026_velocity_stats}.
 At the same time, detailed complexity comparisons for the heat equation show that quantum advantage is task-dependent and can disappear once state preparation, error scaling, readout, and the best classical algorithms are included \cite{Linden2022_heat_equation}.
 Thus the present transformation should not be read as a quantum speedup claim.
 Rather, we rewrite the compressible isothermal NS (and MHD in Appendix~\ref{app:MHD}) equations as a coupled set of amplitude equations whose heat- and Schr\"odinger-type linear parts may be able to benefit from quantum algorithms for operator evolution, while leaving nonlinear potentials, elliptic projections, state preparation, and observable extraction as explicit challenges.\\